superkabuki/SuperKabuki-patched-FFmpeg/README.md

 ## Why not add it to ffmpeg officially?

-* I don't know those guys, but SCTE-35 does not seem to be a priority for them, and that's okay.

-* __This is both the point and the beauty of open source software, if something is not the way I want it, I can change it.__
+* I don't know the ffmpeg guys, but SCTE-35 does not seem to be a priority for them, and that's okay.  __This is both the point and the beauty of open source software, if something is not the way I want it, I can change it.__

 ## Install